Program TypeMajor, Minor

 You’ll participate in internships and hands-on service learning opportunities in the community to bolster your resume.

-- For those interested in teaching at the high school or middle school level, you can combine your major with the business education degree in preparation for getting your teaching license.
+For those interested in teaching at the high school or middle school level, you can combine your major with a business education degree in preparation for getting your teaching license.

 You can earn your business administration bachelor’s in 2.6 years, or complete your bachelor’s and a Master of Business Administration (MBA) in four years through Mary’s innovative Year-Round Campus program.